 No sixth form entry for external candidates.
 ‘I see this as a seven-year education,’ says head, who adds that he’s seen too many schools that take external sixth-formers essentially run as two separate schools.
 Automatic transfer to sixth form for nearly all students, although pupils have to be recommended for individual subjects.

+This does not guarantee a place, but does mean that it is worth applying.
 You will need to apply through your local authority’s common application form (see Secondary school admissions).
-Depending on the grammar school chosen, it may be necessary to complete and return a supplementary application form, which is then returned directly to the school itself.
+Depending on the grammar school, it may be necessary to complete and return a supplementary application form as well, and return it directly to the school itself.